Prospects for detecting gravitational waves from eccentric subsolar mass compact binaries: Impact of Eccentricity on Gravitational-wave Searches

 \section{Impact of Eccentricity on Gravitational-wave Searches}

 There has been one search targeting gravitational waves from eccentric compact binary coalescence using model-based matched filtering \citep{2020ApJ...890....1N}, where the authors searched for signals from eccentric binary neutron star mergers.
-The LIGO and Virgo Scientific Collaborations have also performed a non-modelled generic search for eccentric binary black hole mergers \citep{Salemi:2019owp}.
-Most targeted searches for compact binary coalescence use quasi-circular orbit waveform template banks, including the direct searches for sub-solar mass black holes \citep{1808.04771,1904.08976,Nitz:2020},
+The LIGO and Virgo Scientific Collaborations have also performed a nonmodelled generic search for eccentric binary black hole mergers \citep{Salemi:2019owp}.
+Most targeted searches for compact binary coalescence use quasi-circular orbit waveform template banks, including the direct searches for subsolar mass black holes \citep{1808.04771,1904.08976,Nitz:2020},

-As demonstrated in section \ref{sec:model}, sub-solar mass primordial black holes can retain non-zero eccentricity in the LIGO and Virgo frequency band if they form at the late Universe through dynamical capture.
+As demonstrated in section \ref{sec:model}, subsolar mass primordial black holes can retain nonzero eccentricity in the LIGO and Virgo frequency band if they form in the late universe through dynamical capture.
 We aim to quantitatively study the potential loss in detection sensitivity when using only quasi-circular waveform template banks to search for signals from eccentric binary primordial black holes.
-To quantify the SNR of gravitational wave detection, we define the following noise-weighted inner product \be (h_1,h_2) = 4\Re \int \frac{h_1(f) h^\ast_2(f)}{S_n(f)} \ee where $h_1$ and $h_2$ are signals or gravitational wave templates in the Fourier domain and $S_n(f)$ is the one-sided noise power spectral density.
+To quantify the S/N of gravitational-wave detection, we define the following noise-weighted inner product \be (h_1,h_2) = 4\Re \int \frac{h_1(f) h^\ast_2(f)}{S_n(f)} \ee where $h_1$ and $h_2$ are signals or gravitational-wave templates in the Fourier domain and $S_n(f)$ is the one-sided noise power spectral density.
 In this section we only consider the Advanced LIGO design sensitivity in the frequency range of $[20,1024]$ Hz.
-The matched-filter SNR between the detector output $s$ and the template $h$ is defined to be \be \rho = \frac{(s,h)}{\sqrt{(h,h)}}. \ee
+The matched-filter S/N between the detector output $s$ and the template $h$ is defined to be \be \rho = \frac{(s,h)}{\sqrt{(h,h)}}. \ee

 To measure the similarity between two waveform templates $h_1$ and $h_2$, the overlap function is defined as the normalized inner product \be \mathcal{O}(h_1,h_2) = \frac{(h_1,h_2)}{\sqrt{(h_1,h_1)(h_2,h_2)}}. \ee Two templates may be different up to a constant time and phase in the Fourier domain, thus the match function between two waveforms is given by maximizing over the offset of coalescence time $t_c$ and an overall phase $\phi_c$ \be \mathcal{M}(h_1,h_2) = \max_{t_c,\phi_c}\left(\mathcal{O}(h_1,h_2e^{i(2\pi f t_c -\phi_c)})\right). \ee